DASISH/qddt-client/README.md

 As this project is based on highly experimental software, it is to be considered a prototype that can be discarded at any time if during the process of development should it become obvious that it is not giving us the results we are expecting.

 ## Development
-To run the application for local development, start it with ``npm start``.
+To run the application for local development, start it with ``npm run dev``.
 and wait for it to start.
 You should see this as an indication that it started:
 ```javascript
 Finished 'serve' after 3.72 s